 An equal number of students (40%) think gays and lesbians would be welcome at home, with 19% unsure.
 When we look closer to religious affiliation, it becomes clear Muslim youth are more than twice as unwelcoming as other students.
 Christians welcome gays and lesbian less than non-religious students at home, but non-religious students are more insure about this.

-Figure 55: Agreement of students with the statement: "How welcome are gays or lesbians at your home?"
-Differences between religious affiliations, percentages caluclated per category
+Figure 35: How welcome are gays or lesbians at your home?

+Differences between religious affiliations

 After these examples, we would like to present the whole range of questions and answers to the "welcoming" question.